Email is important.

 SendinBlue also lets you create an email campaign directly from your WordPress dashboard.
 As far as I can tell, it’s the exact same interface as their website, just inside your dashboard.
 It’s convenient to be able to do this without leaving the dashboard.

-If you're familiar with any of WordPress page builders, you should have zero problems using this feature.
+If you’re familiar with any of WordPress page builders, you should have zero problems using this feature.
+You can use the design elements on the left to build your email design on the live preview on the right:

 One of the biggest new features is easy-to-implement marketing automation.
 If enabled, the plugin will automatically set up tracking on your WordPress site.
 You can then easily send triggered emails to users who fulfill certain criteria.
 It’s really helpful that the tracking is implemented automatically.
 This feature makes detailed marketing automation incredibly easy to set up.